riccardomocchetti/functional-programming-with-aws-lambda/README.md

 The `bodyNotNull` function returns an `ApplicationError` instead of throwing it like an exception.
 This function does not have side effects anymore, it always returns something, and the output depends only on the input.
 Unfortunately it is not the best function to deal with, since it does not have a consistent interface.

 What we need is to return something that can behave either as an `APIGatewayEvent` or as an `ApplicationError`.
 Read this 10 times.

-In Functional Programming such a thing exists, and it takes the name of, unsurprisingly, __Either__[[4]](https://mostly-adequate.gitbooks.io/mostly-adequate-guide/ch08.html#pure-error-handling).
+In FP such a thing exists, and it takes the name of, unsurprisingly, __Either__[[4]](https://mostly-adequate.gitbooks.io/mostly-adequate-guide/ch08.html#pure-error-handling).

 `Either` can assume a `Left` value or a `Right` value.
 Conventionally the `Left` value represents an error state while  the `Right` value represent a successful computation.